kairosity/mp4-lionize/README.md

 ## Persona Based User Stories

 ### Tom Lynch - Hipster Coffee Shop Owner
+### *As a sole trading small business owner I want to be able to...*
+1. Order a professional looking website for my small business.
+2. See some examples of Lionize's web design work prior to ordering.
+3. Easily understand all the various web design options available to me.
+4. Create a custom estimate/quote that reflects my requirements, so as to get a solid idea of pricing.
+5. Easily communicate with Lionize about my requirements, my order and my billing.

 ### Annalise Maior - Real Estate Marketing Manager
+### *As a regional marketing manager of a large corporation I want to be able to...*
+1. Delegate the social media management of our Irish branch to specialists.
+2. Improve all social media KPIs and see a measurable return on investment.

 ### Rosemary Geoghan - Plumbing Co.
 CEO
+### *As the CEO of a plumbing company seeking to future-proof how we communicate with clients, I want to be able to...*
+1. Get a custom quotation for integrating a client portal into our current website.
+2. Get the project up and running and then delegate the project management to our marketing dept.

 ### David Murphy - Entrepreneurial Make-up Artist
+### *As a createive professional whose brand is focused around my personality, I want to be able to...*
+1. Confidently delegate social media management, secure in the knowledge that tone and content will be in keeping with my personal brand.
+2. Delegate the content creation of blog posts for my website and to share on social media to increase and maintain follower engagement.

 ## Accessibility User Stories
+- __*As a user who is colourblind*__, I want the colours and design elements used to employ sufficient contrast so that any visual cues are easily apparent.
+- __*As a keyboard user*__, I want to be able to navigate the application using the keyboard.
+- __*As a user using screen reader technology*__, I want my screen reader to describe the page elements correctly.

+## Application Creator User Stories
+### *As the application creator and Lionize business stakeholder I want to be able to...*
+- Create and maintain a user-friendly platform allowing business owners, stakeholders and employees to easily see and understand the services on offer.
+- Ensure that the application is as accessible as possible to include as wide a variety of users as possible.
+- Increase Lionize's client base and profits through use of the website and associated ease of online orders.